microsoft/Odyss-e-de-Teams/README_en.md

 ![Capture7](https://user-images.githubusercontent.com/67316441/149011538-fda05a81-fa5a-4a2b-ac27-c4ae1e017866.PNG)

-41. Create a new folder under the name "Prod" in which you will copy several folders found in "Odyssee_teams_pub / server": the result should look like this.
+41. Create a new folder under the name "Prod" in which you will copy several folders found in "server": the result should look like this.

 ![Capture8](https://user-images.githubusercontent.com/67316441/149011893-642530b8-84d9-491e-85ce-20423c11ab2b.PNG)